i-machine-think/machine-tasks/README.md

 ## Palindrome

-A dataset to check longer term memory capabilities.
+A dataset to check long term memory capabilities.

 ## References
 \[1\] Brenden M. Lake and Marco Baroni.
 Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks, 2017. <br />